maxpatiiuk/dotfiles/README.md

 # .dotfiles
-A random collection of my `.dotfiles` and `.*rc` files
+A collection of my `.dotfiles` and `.*rc` files

-All of this files were tested to work on macOS Big Sur
+All of these files were tested to work on macOS Big Sur

 # Installation